MozillaFoundation/foundation.mozilla.org/README.md

 Using the `static` tag in templates is supposed both in Django and Mezzanine, but they work differently: in Django, `{static "/..." }` works fine, but in Mezzanine this is a breaking pattern and there **should not** be a leading slash: `{ static "..." }`.

 ### Deployment

+### Review Apps

+Opening a PR will automatically create a Review App in the `foundation-site` pipeline.
+It's not possible to use OAuth but you can still access the admin with `admin` as the username.
+To get the password, you need to go to the Heroku dashboard, click on the menu button next to your Review App and select `View initial app setup...`.
+The password is in the `Run scripts & scale dynos` log.

 #### Staging